dolbek/dolbek.github.io/index.md

 For now, I intend to use this GitHub account to store any personal projects or school projects of note, with the intent of contributing to some interesting open source projects as time allows.

+This site is still under construction, and past projects have not yet been linked to.